History of New Jersey: Twentieth century

-New Jersey had the notorious reputation of being under boss control, as the powerful political machines in Essex County (Newark) and Hudson County (Jersey City) worked closely with business leaders to control state and local politics.
+New Jersey remained a Democrat state during the Gilded Age, voting Republican only in the 1872 presidential election, and had the notorious reputation of being under boss control, as the powerful political machines in Essex County (Newark) and Hudson County (Jersey City) worked closely with business leaders to control state and local politics.
+In 1896 presidential election the state flipped Republican and would remain so for the next three presidential elections.
 Progressive ideas emerged in the Republican party in the New York suburbs, notably in 1906 in the short-lived "New Idea" enthusiasm led by mayor Mark M. Fagan and especially the intellectual George L. Record.
 The main goal was to raise taxes on railways to the levels ordinary residents paid.

 Governor Woodrow Wilson

 By January 1910, Wilson had drawn the attention of James Smith Jr. and George Brinton McClellan Harvey, two leaders of New Jersey's Democratic Party, as a potential candidate in the upcoming gubernatorial election.
 Having lost the last five gubernatorial elections, New Jersey Democratic leaders decided to throw their support behind Wilson, an untested and unconventional candidate.
 Party leaders believed that Wilson's academic reputation made him the ideal spokesman against trusts and corruption, but they also hoped his inexperience in governing would make him easy to influence.
 Wilson agreed to accept the nomination if "it came to me unsought, unanimously, and without pledges to anybody about anything."

 At the state party convention, the bosses marshaled their forces and won the nomination for Wilson.
 He submitted his letter of resignation to Princeton on October 20.
 Wilson's campaign focused on the Progressive theme of letting the people rule.
 He quickly shed his professorial style for more emboldened speechmaking and presented himself as a full-fledged progressive.
 Though Republican William Howard Taft had carried New Jersey in the 1908 presidential election by more than 82,000 votes, Wilson soundly defeated Republican gubernatorial nominee Vivian M. Lewis by a margin of more than 65,000 votes.
 Democrats also took control of the general assembly in the 1910 elections, though the state senate remained in Republican hands.After winning the election, Wilson appointed Joseph Patrick Tumulty as his private secretary.

 Working closely with George Record, the intellectual leader of Progressivism in the state, Wilson began formulating his reformist agenda.
 Smith asked Wilson to endorse his bid for the U.S. Senate, but Wilson refused and instead endorsed Smith's opponent James Edgar Martine, who had won the Democratic primary.
 Martine's victory in the Senate election helped Wilson position himself as an independent force in the New Jersey Democratic Party.